espenekvang/nunit-failing/README.md

 3. Watch both tests pass
 4. Open a powershell instance and navigate to project root
 5. run _build.cmd_
-6. Watch it failing with 1 of 2 tests
+6. Watch it fail with 1 of 2 tests